vinteo/hass-opensprinkler/README.md

 3. In the Home Assistant UI, navigate to `Configuration` then `Integrations`.
 Click on the add integration button at the bottom right and select `OpenSprinkler`.
 Fill out the options and save.
    - URL - Should be in the form of `http://<ip or host>:<port>`.
 The port can be omitted unless you have changed it, as the default port for OpenSprinkler is `80`.
 SSL (HTTPS) is also supported.
    - Password - The OpenSprinkler controller password.
+   - Verify SSL Certificate - If the integration should verify the certificate from an HTTPS server.
+Generally, this should be left checked.
    - MAC Address - MAC address of the device.
 This is only required for firmware below 2.1.9 (4), otherwise it can be left blank.
    - Controller Name - The name of the device that appears in Home Assistant.